 Since taking over as head coach in 2004, Don Danklefsen has transformed the Trine softball team into a conference powerhouse and regional contender, and taken the program to the ranks of the nation's elite.

 Danklefsen has led the Thunder from their first season in NCAA Division III.
-His teams have appeared in the NCAA Regionals nine teams, capturing two Regional titles and one Super-Regional championship.
-The 2014 campaign saw the team reach the National Championships for the first time in school-history.
-Along the way, he has led Trine to a 377-135 record, a stout winning-percentage of .736.
+His teams have appeared in the NCAA Regionals 12 consecutive times, capturing four Regional titles and three Super-Regional championships.
+The 2014, 2017 and 2019 campaigns saw the team reach the NCAA Division III Softball Championship.
+Along the way, he has led Trine to a 477-166 record, a stout winning-percentage of .742.
 Danklefsen and his staff have been named the NFCA's Central Region Coaching Staff of the Year four times, including back-to-back honors in 2016 and 2017.
 In 2018, the Thunder led the nation in slugging percentage, earning the title of statistical champions for that category.

-Danklefsen has coached Thunder players to numerous individual honors, including six appearances on All-America teams.
+Danklefsen has coached Thunder players to numerous individual honors, including eight appearances on All-America teams.
 Carly Searles earned three All-America honors and set three NCAA records during her time at Trine, while Andi Gasco joined Searles as the program's first All-Americans in 2013.
 Searles and Bree Fuller went on to earn Academic All-America honors as well, with Fuller earning the distinction twice.
 Kaylee Fox became the first Thunder freshman to earn All-America honors in 2015.
 Fox would add earn the award during her senior season in 2018 becoming only the second player to be named to the First-Team and achieve All-American status multiple times.
 Kendra Marshall and Erica Robles have also been named All-Americans in recent years.

-In 11 seasons as a member of the MIAA, Danklefsen's teams have produced 29 First-Team All-MIAA selections and 28 Second-Team All-MIAA selections.
+In 15 seasons as a member of the MIAA, Danklefsen's teams have produced 41 First-Team All-MIAA selections and 38 Second-Team All-MIAA selections.
 Danklefsen's players hold every major batting and pitching record in school history.
 Most recently, Kaylee Fox set Trine's all-time home runs and RBIs records during her career.